Willi Castro Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks have the 24th-ranked team ERA among all league pitching staffs (4.60).
+- The Diamondbacks have the 25th-ranked team ERA across all MLB pitching staffs (4.67).

-- The Diamondbacks rank 21st in baseball in home runs surrendered (137 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 23rd in baseball in home runs surrendered (141 total, 1.3 per game).

-- In his most recent time out on Tuesday against the San Francisco Giants, the right-hander went 6 2/3 innings, giving up two earned runs while surrendering five hits.
+- His most recent appearance was on Wednesday against the San Francisco Giants, when the righty tossed six innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.